tmiliant/Concurrent-vs-Sequential-Algorithm-Sudoku/README.md

 .

+## How I build the initial grid from the full grid

 If I start with an empty grid, I get a heap memory exception for n >= 5.
 This is why for big n I am building the full valid solution for the general case n, following the idea in the diagram, and then randomly making log(n^2) blocks empty, where log is in base 2.

-According to the plot, I am using 4 workers.
-My laptop has 4 cores, so I am not surpised.
+The logarithm is chosen because the complexity of the algorithm is exponential, hence to compensate for that growth we take the inverse of the exponential as the growth rate of the number of empty cells.

 The more sparsely generated will the soon-emptied blocks be, the better.
 In rare cases, they get sampled in the same connected component in the graph formed by the empty nodes, and I am providing the analysis for the cases when this does not happen.
 Most of the time we do not get these rare cases, which take more than 5 minutes to solve, compared to less than one second as one of the .png file shows.
 This is enough for the purposes of these experiments.

+## How I choose the number of workers

+According to the plot, I choose to use 4 workers.
+My laptop has 4 cores, so I am not surpised by the plot. just for fun, I also tried 1000 workers, which dramatically increases the runtime relatively, and this is due to the complexity incurred by the latency in the communications between these processes.
+This trade-off is indeed observed in the plot: initially, the complexity due to message passing between the processes is almost non-existent, whereas as the number of processes increases, this complexity will outweigh the benefits that concurrency is supposed to offer.

+## Result

 The concurrent algorithm performs worse than the sequential algorithm, presumably because this implementation uses a stack.
 Even if the stack is not explicit, the recursive calls make the stack implicit, because the calls of the recursions lie on the recursion stack.
 A stack is inherently hard to parralelize, because the threads will have to work on that stack and there will be a lot of latency because of that.
 Since this implementation uses a concurrent stack, it is most likely  because of this that the algorithm does not improve upon its sequential counterpart.